At WEF, entrepreneurs seen as solution for Mideast troubles

 Central to the theme, organizers have invited the founders of 100 start-ups from the Arab world, including some from conflict-scarred countries such as Syria, Yemen and Libya.

-Two days of sessions began Saturday.
-Some will look at the Middle East’s civil wars and the fallout from a refugee crisis that has uprooted millions of people in the worst refugee crisis since World War II.
+Sessions stretching over two days will also look at the fallout from the region’s conflicts, including the uprooting of millions of people in the worst refugee crisis since World War II.

+“We are focusing on entrepreneurs, start-ups and a generational transformation,” said Mirek Dusek, the forum’s head of regional strategies for the Middle East and North Africa.
+“The region’s young people are going to be a more valuable resource than energy reserves in this region.”

+In the opening session, Iraqi President Fuad Masum called on investors to come to his country and help with reconstruction efforts, particularly in the northern city of Mosul, which was overrun by Islamic State extremists in 2014.